pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_misc.md

 # Utility Methods API for Objective-C SDK

-Utility methods that don't fit other categories.
+Utility methods that don't fit into other categories.

 ## Get size of message

-Calculate a message's size before sending to PubNub.
+Calculate a message’s final size before sending to the PubNub network.

 ### Method(s)